top of page

 The Change Leader: the Architect

 2. Empowerment and Momentum: Change leaders empower people to embrace change despite obstacles.
-They ignite energy and momentum, rallying teams toward a shared purpose.
+They ignite energy and momentum, rallying teams towards a shared purpose.
 Their role is that of coordinating and directing the various elements of an organisation towards achieving the change outcome.

 3. Anticipating Resistance: Change leaders anticipate resistance and proactively address it.
 They understand that change can be unsettling, and they create psychological safety for employees to voice concerns.
 Their empathy bridges the gap between the old and the new.